HasB-G/SpongebobTDMacro/README.md

    - **Davy Jones Macro** → launches `DavyJones.ahk`
 3. **Settings** → change your resolution between **1440p** / **1080p**.
 4. **F1** → reopen the loader at any time.

-Please make sure you have created a private server!

-Camera mode should also be on toggle in roblox settings!

 ## Menus and what they do